docwire/docwire/README.md

 **The layer your AI pipeline is missing:** Raw documents are rarely LLM-ready.
 Dirty PDFs, malformed email archives, legacy Office files, OCR scans, and mixed-format datasets must be normalized before they can be embedded, chunked, or summarized.
 DocWire ingests and structures that unstructured input into clean, typed document elements—on-premise by default, with explicit audit output and optional cloud AI steps.

-**For Businesses:** DocWire processes diverse document formats including PDF, DOC, XLS, email boxes, and websites, and integrates cloud and local AI models.
-Database connectors are planned as an input/output extension.
+**For Businesses:** DocWire processes unstructured data from diverse sources including PDF, Office documents, email boxes, web services, and more.
+It integrates cloud and local AI models as explicit processing steps.
+Database and ERP connectors are planned as input/output extensions.

 **Input and Output Sources:** Email boxes, local filesystem, and web services can be connected to DocWire pipelines today.
-Cloud drives, ERP systems, and databases are planned extensions.
-Cloud AI providers are supported through explicit input/output integrations rather than hidden background calls.
+Cloud drives, ERP systems, relational databases, message queues, and industrial data streams are planned extensions.
+Cloud AI providers are supported through explicit pipeline integrations, not hidden background calls.

 <a name="roadmap"></a>
 ## Roadmap